Oh-KPond/color-our-sign-api/README.md

 Lists all queues colors and their created at timestamps

 #### `GET /color`
-Returns single string with color information
+Returns single object with color information

 #### `POST /queued_colors`
 Create a new color in the queued colors.